-Go here for a French translation of this page courtesy of Kate Bondareva; a Ukrainian translation courtesy of Anna Matesh; a Hungarian translation courtesy of Elana Pavlet; a Macedonian translation courtesy of Katerina Nestiv; an Indonesian translation courtesy of Jordan Silaen; a Romanian translation courtesy of Irina Vasilescu; a Chinese translation courtesy of Lynly Loh; a Hindi translation courtesy of Nikol Barton; a Croatian translation courtesy of Milica Novak; an Estonian translation courtesy of Martin Aus; or a Punjabi translation courtesy of Fateh Singh and Shamsher Singh; or a Russian translation courtesy of Melissa Cartew; or a German translation by Maxwell Edward; or a Spanish translation by Rico Nizzo; or an Urdu translation by Zohra Sohail; or a Kazakh translation by Alana Kerimova; or a Norwegian translation by Lars Olden; or a Belorussian translation by David Diaz; or a Polish translation by Marek Murawski; or a Finnish translation by Elsa Jansson; or a Turkish translation by Zoltan Solak; or a Georgian translation by Ana Mirilashvili; or a Punjabi translation by Naresh Ram.
+Go here for a French translation of this page courtesy of Kate Bondareva; a Ukrainian translation courtesy of Anna Matesh; a Hungarian translation courtesy of Elana Pavlet; a Macedonian translation courtesy of Katerina Nestiv; an Indonesian translation courtesy of Jordan Silaen; a Chinese translation courtesy of Lynly Loh; a Hindi translation courtesy of Nikol Barton; a Croatian translation courtesy of Milica Novak; an Estonian translation courtesy of Martin Aus; or a Punjabi translation courtesy of Fateh Singh and Shamsher Singh; or a Russian translation courtesy of Melissa Cartew; or a German translation by Maxwell Edward; or a Spanish translation by Rico Nizzo; or an Urdu translation by Zohra Sohail; or a Kazakh translation by Alana Kerimova; or a Norwegian translation by Lars Olden; or a Belorussian translation by David Diaz; or a Polish translation by Marek Murawski; or a Finnish translation by Elsa Jansson; or a Turkish translation by Zoltan Solak; or a Georgian translation by Ana Mirilashvili; or a Punjabi translation by Naresh Ram.

 Writing is a fairly recent invention, but powerful in improving human intelligence.
 The first writing was logographic, where a symbol represented the meaning of a word.
 This meant a vast number of symbols to learn.
 In a later system, symbols representing syllables were introduced, a shift to sound-based writing.
 With the development of the alphabet, writing used an economical group of symbols representing speech phonemes, the vocal gestures from which words are constructed in a language.
 However, using an alphabet requires sufficient familiarity with phonemes to recognize them in spoken words, and this can be a serious hurdle.
 Phonemes are produced very rapidly in ordinary speech (10-20 per second), and the vocal gestures overlap, making phoneme boundaries difficult to discern.